MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-checklist.md

    - [Guest Configuration extension](/azure/virtual-machines/extensions/guest-configuration) performs audit and configuration operations inside virtual machines.
    - [Network Watcher Agent virtual machine extension for Windows and Linux](/azure/virtual-machines/extensions/network-watcher-windows) monitors network performance, diagnostic, and analytics service that allows monitoring of Azure networks.
    - [Microsoft Antimalware Extension for Windows](/azure/virtual-machines/extensions/iaas-antimalware-windows) to help identify and remove viruses, spyware, and other malicious software, with configurable alerts.
-   - [Evaluate 3rd party extensions](/azure/virtual-machines/extensions/overview) such as Symantec Endpoint Protection for Windows VM (/azure/virtual-machines/extensions/symantec)
+   - [Evaluate third party extensions](/azure/virtual-machines/extensions/overview) such as Symantec Endpoint Protection for Windows VM (/azure/virtual-machines/extensions/symantec)
 - Leverage [Azure Policy](/azure/governance/policy/overview) to create business rules that can be applied to your environment.
 Azure Policies evaluate Azure resources by comparing the properties of those resources against rules defined in JSON format.
 - Azure Blueprints enables cloud architects and central information technology groups to define a repeatable set of Azure resources that implements and adheres to an organization's standards, patterns, and requirements.
 Azure Blueprints are [different than Azure Policies](/azure/governance/blueprints/overview#how-its-different-from-azure-policy).